How to Add Annotation to PDF from FTP in Java

 Security Considerations for Production Use

-• Validate file types before processing
+• Validate file type and size before processing to avoid malicious payloads.

 Frequently Asked Questions